Bootstrapped Startup Cocolevio Grew Headcount 10x in Pandemic

 Today, Cocolevio employs roughly 300, up from about 25 in March 2020.
 The company purchased roughly 1,500 square feet of office space at 1800 E. Fourth St. in East Austin, and Orakwue is on the hunt for another 2,000 square feet.

-The CEO hopes to find the additional space in the same general neighborhood but understands he needs to be flexible with respect to today’s tight commercial real estate market.
+The CEO hopes to find the additional space in the same general neighborhood but understands he needs to be flexible concerning today’s tight commercial real estate market.
 Orakwue is working with Austin-based Skout Real Estate.

 Cocolevio recently secured a 1,000-square-foot office in Mississippi, and also opened an office in India, said Orakwue, who is the former chief of staff for Michael Dell, the founder, chairman, and CEO of Round Rock-headquartered Dell Technologies Inc. (NYSE: DELL).